-We're upgrading the Stuart Macaskill water storage lakes in Te Marua to improve their strength in an earthquake and increase their capacity.
+We've completed the work to upgrade the Stuart Macaskill water storage lakes in Te Marua to improve their strength in an earthquake and increase their capacity.

 The upgrade project began in January 2011 with construction work to strengthen the outer embankment walls of both lakes.
 This strengthening work was completed in December 2011.
-In 2012, work began on upgrading the southern lake.
-The upgrade work consisted of draining the lake so that a plastic liner could be laid underneath the rip-rap (the rocks that protect the embankments of the lake).
-The northern lake will be upgraded in 2013.

 The liner is made of plastic that can stretch to seven times its original length without breaking and is designed to stop leakage of stored water and erosion of the lakes' earth embankments after an earthquake.